ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 scp -i ~/.ssh/<your pem file> <your pem file> ec2-user@<terraform instance public ip>:/home/ec2-user
 ```

 - Or you can drag and drop your pem file to VS Code.
-Then change permissions of the pem file.
+Then, change the permissions of the pem file.

 ```bash
 chmod 400 <your pem file>
 ```

-- Create a folder name `provisioners` and create a file name `main.tf`.
-Add the followings.
+- Create a folder named `provisioners` and create a file named `main.tf`.
+Add the following.

 ```bash
 cd && mkdir provisioners && cd provisioners && touch main.tf